lothan/lothan.github.io/content/blog/helix-android/index.md

 Normally you could add these exports to your `.*shrc`, but on Android your `adb shell` runs `mksh`, whose sole rc file is in the read-only partition `/system/etc/mkshrc`.

-You might want to boot your emulator as a [`writable-system` and disable verity](https://stackoverflow.com/questions/58010655/is-adb-remount-broken-on-android-api-29/64989222#64989222) in order to edit this file (and while you're add it add the `hx`'s binary location to your `PATH`).
+You might want to boot your emulator as a [`writable-system` and disable verity](https://stackoverflow.com/questions/58010655/is-adb-remount-broken-on-android-api-29/64989222#64989222) in order to edit this file (and while you're at it, add the `hx` binary location to your `PATH`).

-And then you can use helix to edit any file on your filesystem :)
+And then you can use helix to edit any file on your Android filesystem :)
 Happy Hacking!